HARSHVERMA721/flipkart-demo-website/README.md

 # flipkart Demo Website 🌟

 Welcome to the **flipkart Demo Website** repository!
-This project is a demonstration of an e-commerce platform inspired by Amazon.
+This project is a demonstration of an e-commerce platform inspired by flipkart.
 It showcases features, layout, design, and functionality for a user-friendly shopping experience.

 ---